EDUCBA Logo

 Below example shows how to insert the data into the table by using execute statement in PostgreSQL.

-- In the example first we have created prepared statement name as exe_test.
+• In the example, we first created a prepared statement name as exe_test.

-- Using this prepared statement we are inserting data or rows into the exe_test table by using execute command.
+• Using this prepared statement, we execute the command and insert data or rows into the exe_test table.

 Code: